USRSE/usrse.github.io/_posts/newsletters/2019-10-24-newsletter.md

 ![alt text]({{ site.baseurl
  }}/assets/posts/2019-10-24-RSE-definition-missing.png "Responses to
- the missing componenets of the US-RSE Definition during BOF at PEARC19")
+ the missing components of the US-RSE Definition during BOF at PEARC19")
 Results from PEARC19 interactive audience question “what is missing in the US-RSE definition?”